schibsted/spid-tech-docs/resources/articles/mobile/reviews.md

 :body

 Before you deploy your app to production you need to replace the credentials you initially used as they are only valid in the stage environment.
-You will receive your production credentials after you have submitted your app for review and it's been accepted.
+You will receive your production credentials after you have submitted your app for review and it has been accepted.

 The app review can take up to 3 weeks so be sure to submit it in ample time before your scheduled release.